To enroll in Florida ADAP, follow these four steps:

 - Call the ADAP Help Desk Staff at 844-381-2327

 Once you have been determined eligible for Patient Care Core Eligibility (Step 1), and scheduled your ADAP appointment (Step 2), you can move forward with ADAP enrollment.

-What is needed for ADAP Enrollment?
+What do you need for ADAP Enrollment?

-- The Patient Care Core Eligibility Letter
+- A Patient Care Core Eligibility Form

-Step 4 Get your prescriptions filled
+4. Get your prescriptions filled.